Bou Meng: Work in Phnom Penh and captivity in S-21

 Once in Phnom Penh, Bou Meng was assigned to work inside the State Commercial Office, while his wife Ma Yoeun was assigned to work at a hospital.
 In 1976, he and his wife were assigned to work at another place, i.e. Rassey Keo Technical School, while their children were sent to a children's center.

 Not long thereafter, Bou Meng and his wife were sent to the Ta-Lei cooperative, an agricultural working site where he had to work very hard "from dawn to dusk".
-The food wasn't enough and he was losing weight day by day.
+There was not enough food and he was losing weight day by day.
 He also found out that Ta-Lei cooperative was a sort of detention center and this shocked him.
-They couldn't understand what mistake they had made.
+They could not understand what mistake they had made.
 He also noticed that people at Ta-Lei gradually disappeared and new people arrived every day.
-On August 16, 1977 two youths told Bou Meng that he was assigned to teach at the Fine Arts School of Phnom Penh and he was very happy about this, since he didn't have to work in that cooperative anymore.
-But after they departed, they noticed that it wasn't the right way to the Fine Arts School.
+On 16 August 1977 two youths told Bou Meng that he was assigned to teach at the Fine Arts School of Phnom Penh and he was very happy about this, since he did not have to work in that cooperative anymore.
+But after they departed, they noticed that it was not the right way to the Fine Arts School.
 They had been taken to a detention center, a building surrounded by barbed wire (S-21).
 Bou Meng told them that they had done nothing wrong, but the guard screamed at them that Angkar never makes mistakes.
 Bou Meng described S-21 as "a hell on earth" (norauk lok kei).